Skip to main content

 The materials that make up this collection portray J. Frank Dobie’s interests in and contributions to the Texas Folklore Society.
 The predominant themes are Texas folklore and culture, cattle branding, Dobie’s time in England as a professor at Cambridge and his World War I experiences.

-Significantly, there is also a file of illustrations of cattle brands which were sent back and forth between SHSU faculty members Frances McMinn and Emma Normand and, we believe, J. Frank Dobie.
+The cattle brand materials are illustrations of cattle brands which were sent back and forth between SHSU faculty members Frances McMinn and Emma Normand and, we believe, J. Frank Dobie.
 These illustrations were eventually used to create a quilt depicting cattle branding as art.

 Dates

-• 1910 - 1996
+• Creation: 1910 - 2006

 Conditions Governing Use